open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 an [`InstrumentationScope`](../glossary.md#instrumentation-scope) instance which is stored on the created `Meter`.

-The method MUST return the same instance when the caller requests *identical* `Meter`s.
-In such scenario, the returned `Meter` MUST have the non-identifying fields' values (e.g. isntrumentation scope attributes) assigned during the first *identical* `Meter` creation call.
+The method MUST return the same instance when the caller requests _identical_ `Meter`s.
+In such scenario, the returned `Meter` MUST have the non-identifying fields' values (e.g. instrumentation scope attributes) assigned during the first _identical_ `Meter` creation call.

 In the case where an invalid `name` (null or empty string) is specified, a working Meter MUST be returned as a fallback rather than returning null or